-The Conners Comprehensive Behavior Rating Scale is used to better understand certain behavioral, social, and academic issues in children between 6 and 18 years old.
-It is often used to help diagnose attention deficit hyperactivity disorder, or ADHD.
+The Conners Comprehensive Behavior Rating Scale is a questionnaire that focuses on behavioral, social, and academic issues in children aged 6–18 years old.
+It can help diagnose attention deficit hyperactivity disorder (ADHD).

 When a child is suspected of having ADHD, parents often turn to their family doctor who may refer them to a behavioral health expert, such as a psychologist.

 The psychologist may then use an ADHD rating scale, such as the Conners Comprehensive Behavior Rating Scale, or Conners CBRS, to better understand the child’s symptoms and their severity.

 The Conners CBRS aids diagnosis by helping to discover where the child’s issues lie, as well as in what settings these issues are most troublesome.

 Scoring for the Conners rating scale is designed to be comprehensive, and measures many behavioral markers, including signs of: